-Mix the yeast with the barely warm soy milk.
-Let it sit 5 – 10 minutes, until the mixture gets all bubbly.
-Add the granulated sugar, olive oil, vanilla and mashed banana.
+- Mix the yeast with the barely warm soy milk.
+Let it sit 5 to 10 minutes until the mixture gets all bubbly.
+Add the granulated sugar, olive oil, vanilla, and mashed banana.
 In case you’re wondering, the banana serves as an egg replacement in this recipe.

-Next, make your topping by spraying muffin tins with vegetable spray.
-In a small sauce pan , melt margarine over medium heat and then add brown sugar, corn syrup and pecan or walnut pieces.
-Cook over medium heat 5 – 10 minutes, or until sugar is dissolved.
-Pour equal amounts of the topping mixture among muffin cups, unless you’re like me and like to have some sans topping.
-In that case, reserve some of that topping goodness for later.
+- Next, make the topping by spraying muffin tins with vegetable spray.
+In a small saucepan, melt butter over medium heat and then add brown sugar, corn syrup, and pecan or walnut pieces.
+Cook over medium heat for 5 to 10 minutes, or until sugar is dissolved.
+Pour equal amounts of the topping mixture among muffin cups.

 - Tear off a large strip of plastic wrap.
 Either tape down the edges, or add a non-stick mat below it on a counter.
 Place the dough on top of the plastic wrap.
 Tear off another sheet of plastic wrap and place it on top of the dough.
 Use a rolling pin to roll the dough until it's approximately a 12 x 16″ rectangle.
 The thinner the better, but don’t go too thin.